openharmony/docs/en/device-dev/driver/driver-peripherals-external-des.md

 - The WLAN Driver module provides APIs that you can directly use to create or release a **WifiModule**, connect to or disconnect from a WLAN hotspot, request or release a **NetBuf**, and convert between the **pbuf** structure of Lightweight IP (lwIP) and a **NetBuf**.

-  Tables 5 to 7 describe the APIs.
+  The following tables describe the APIs.

     **Table 4** wifi_module.h